aildnont/water-forecast/README.md

 clustered.
-We developed a separate preprocessing method that produced a feature vector for each client, including estimates of their monthly consumption over the past year, and other features pertaining to their water comsumption (e.g. meter type, land parcel area).
+We developed a separate preprocessing method that produced a feature vector for each client, including estimates of their monthly consumption over the past year, and other features pertaining to their water consumption (e.g. meter type, land parcel area).
 Since our client feature vectors consisted of numerical and categorical data, and in the spirit of minimizing time complexity, [k-prototypes](https://www.semanticscholar.org/paper/CLUSTERING-LARGE-DATA-SETS-WITH-MIXED-NUMERIC-AND-Huang/d42bb5ad2d03be6d8fefa63d25d02c0711d19728)